hashicorp/consul/website/source/docs/agent/options.html.markdown

 * `start_join` - An array of strings specifying addresses of nodes to join upon startup.

+* `statsd_addr` - This provides the address of a statsd instance.
+If provided Consul will send various telemetry information to that instance for aggregation.
+  This can be used to capture various runtime information.
+This sends UDP packets only, and can be used with statsd or statsite.

 * `statsite_addr` - This provides the address of a statsite instance.
 If provided Consul will stream various telemetry information to that instance for aggregation.
   This can be used to capture various runtime information.
+This streams via TCP and can only be used with statsite.

 * `syslog_facility` - When `enable_syslog` is provided, this controls which
   facility messages are sent to.
 By default, `LOCAL0` will be used.